How Bee A Good Dog Came to Be...

-Whether you want your dog to learn basic manners and socialization, tricks, or you're interested in having your dog become a Canine Good Citizen, Bee A Good Dog has the tools to help you have the dog you desire.
+Whether you want your dog to learn basic manners and socialization, tricks, or you're interested in having your dog become an AKC Canine Good Citizen or AKC Community Canine, Bee A Good Dog has the tools to help you have the dog you desire.

 I am an AKC Canine Good Citizen evaluator, a member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as having just received my Humane Trainer Certification and studying for my Council for Professional Dog Trainers - Knowledge Assessed Certification. ~ Always learning more!

 Come see how I am able to help you build a strong bond between you and your Furbaby!

 Maureen is also proud and honored to be a volunteer trainer with Domino Service Dogs!

 When I was coming up with a name I asked my friend Colleen if she could help me and she immediately replied, “Bee A Good Dog” because she knew of my passion and she also knew that my son Michael was killed by a drunk driver when he was 15 years old, his nickname was ‘Bumblebee”, so the name is not only a tribute to my passion, it is also a tribute to my son.